FIR (2022 film): Critical response

 M Suganth of The Times of India gave 3 out of 5 and wrote "Thankfully, the rapid editing (GK Prasanna) and the pulsating background score (by Ashwath) ensure that the film manages to move at a breakneck pace, and manage to stop us from thinking about logic and help the film keep us engaged."
 Manoj Kumar R of The Indian Express gave 3.5 out of 5 stars and wrote "FIR lacks the maturity of Kamal Haasan's Vishwaroopam.
 The lack of nuance in properly establishing the islamophobia, misunderstanding suffered by different communities and politics behind intensifying polarization have been left out from the movie for the convenience of the narration."

 Srinivasan Ramanujam of The Hindu wrote after reviewing the film that "Despite being a thriller, FIR also manages to throw in some powerful moments, but could have done well to avoid some unnecessary over the-top elements that seem to dilute its core premise in the first place."
 Navein Darshan of Cinema Express gave 3.5 out of 5 stars and wrote "Debutant Manu Anand sets the bar so high with a lot of interesting elements like these that when inconveniences come in the form of forced comedy and loopholes it almost feels criminal.
 I would hate to analyse a film based on the pre and post-intermission halves, but in FIR, the difference is so jarring that you can't help yourself from missing the highly tactful writing of the first half in the latter."

 Haricharan Pudipeddi of Hindustan Times wrote "FIR has some smart, well-written twists for a thriller.
 As the twists untangle themselves in the end, the film feels more complete."
 Bhavana Sharma of Ashameera Aiyappan of Firstpost gave the film 2.5 out of 5 and stated "FIR has its heart in the right place.
 And the questions it asks are incredibly pertinent.
 Irfan begins to retaliate only when he is forced to the corner.
 And when he says that he is done trusting the system and its judiciary -- the emotion hits home.
 After all, we live in dystopian times where minorities are consistently pushed away from the doors of justice.
 But good intentions don’t always make for good cinema."

 Box office

 According to reports from Times of India, the film had a biggest opening and grossed more than 8 crores at the Tamil Nadu box office.
-The film grossed over ₹24 crore and became one of the highest grossing Tamil films of the year.
+The film grossed over ₹24 crore.